vaishkiyarminal001/DigitalClock/README.md

 You can customize the digital clock by modifying the provided CSS file (style.css).
 Feel free to change the font styles, colors, or any other CSS properties to match your preferences or the design of your website.

 <h3>Contributing</h3>
 Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.<br>

 Designed and developed with ❤️ by Minal Kumari